life0fun/growingtree/growingtree-app/README.md

 So it absorb server send events from back-end and consume-effects from client data model and xhr post requests to back-end.

+## Information model

+Mutable state is stored in single root tree that represents information model.
+The single root tree data structure is a nested clojure map.
+Each path node in the tree is addressable by the path node, [:path :node].
+Mutable state is clojure atom.
+To update mutable state in data model, we define transform function inside behavior, which dispatch message to transform function based on message type and message topic.
+Transform function get 2 args, the old value of the state, and the message.
+You can extract new value from message to compute new value.
+The return value from transform function is used to set the new state value.

+    (defn add-name [old-value message]
+      ((fnil conj []) old-value (:name message)))

+under the hood, transform function updates data model map use update-in.

+    (apply update-in data-model [target op arg1 arg2])

 ## Data Flow Programming